Manchester Airport High Speed station: Services

-Service proposals prior to cancellation would have seen five trains per hour north to Manchester Piccadilly, three trains per hour south to Old Oak Common and London Euston (one service additionally calls at Birmingham Interchange), and two trains south to Birmingham Curzon Street.
-The station was also planned to be an intermediate stop on the proposed Northern Powerhouse Rail line.
+Service proposals prior to the cancellation of the HS2 connection would have seen five trains per hour north to Manchester Piccadilly, three trains per hour south to Old Oak Common and London Euston (one service additionally calls at Birmingham Interchange), and two trains south to Birmingham Curzon Street.

+The station is also planned to be an intermediate stop on the proposed Northern Powerhouse Rail line.